OneLogin setup guide

 Now, go to the Small Improvements administration overview, and locate the SAML settings button:

 Now add user-accounts to Small Improvements via "Administration > User Directory" or import them from an Excel worksheet.
-Note: A user needs to be created in SI before he/she can login.
+Note: A user needs to be created in Small Improvements before he/she can log in.

 Adjusting the welcome email